 October – St Francis Day

-At the end of October, Adam Couchman’s book Liturgia Dei: Worshiping the Worshiping God and available for sale.
+At the end of October, Adam Couchman’s book Liturgia Dei: Worshiping the Worshiping God became available for sale.
 It starts with a simple question - "why did Jesus worship?"
 Deeper than that, what do we mean by worship, given than Jesus was a worshiper?
 If you’re passionate about liturgy, copies are available through the publisher or on Amazon in softcover, eBook, and Kindle formats.

 Academic Dean, Adam Couchman with a copy of his text Liturgia Dei: Worshiping the Worshiping God